 Sadly, we never hear White folks on the Left who pride themselves in their “anti-racism” rise in protest at the racism that is leveled at you and others (to be fair, little is said in protest by those on the Right either)!
 Instead, they ironically lecture Black people and question your Blackness for having the audacity to even just consider different policy conclusions.
 They demand the unquestioned submission of Black people to their values and policies that are often at odds with the Christian and/or conservative values of many Black people, and that have arguably done more unintentional harm than good in the Black urban community.
 In that regard, we are still dealing with the fallout of racist policies such as redlining that both political parties are responsible for (see also this enlightening video that outlines the historic nature of the systemic issues).

 -Their devaluing of the traditional nuclear (biblical) family model, resulting in more Black children being raised in fatherless homes.
 Maybe more than any other factor, what you and others refer to as “father absence” has contributed to higher crime rates in Black communities (and really, all communities).
 You and other conservatives wrongly call this “Black on Black” crime, as if Black people target other Black people because they are Black.
 It’s about proximity, not race, thus we should just say “increased crime rate.”
-Father absence, along with systemic issues which conservatives also downplay if not deny, has resulted in mass incarceration, and the death of young Black men.
+Father absence has resulted in what some call mass incarceration, and the death of young Black men.

 -Education policy that undermines the ability of children in lower-economic urban communities to get a good education, seen in their opposition to Charter schools, and in their opposition to school choice programs that would permit children trapped in bad schools to attend good schools This isn’t code for “White” schools, but any school that offers a better learning environment whether private or public, Black or White.
 Many charter schools in fact are staffed largely by Black and Brown people.